-Mono Lake is a unique circular lake located at the bottom of a basin that has allowed water to collect for thousands of years, but has no exit to let that water back out.
-Because of the lake having no exit, high levels of salt are allowed to accumulate and the water is only able to sustain a specific type of life, brine shrimp.
-The brine shrimp thrives in the water though and because of that millions of birds migrate through here every year.
-Mono Lake is an incredible stop off Highway 395, and the things you will notice at this lake are the Tufas, flies and the birds.
+Mono Lake is a unique body of water located at the bottom of a basin that has allowed water to collect for thousands of years but has no exit to let that water back out.
+Because of this, high levels of salt have accumulated, and the water is only able to sustain a specific type of life, brine shrimp.
+The brine shrimp thrive in the water and are a natural food source for the millions of birds that migrate through here every year.
+Mono Lake is an incredible stop off Highway 395, and the things you will notice at this lake are the Tufas, flies, and the birds.
 All of these contribute to the thriving and unique ecosystem that is Mono Lake.
 Here is all the information on this stop.

-The most amazing thing about this lake are the Tufas that are located in the South end and are described as “a soft porous rock consisting of calcium carbonate deposited from springs rich in lime.”
+The most unusual thing about this lake are the tufas that are located at the south end and are described as “a soft porous rock consisting of calcium carbonate deposited from springs rich in lime.”

-If you want to see them you will need to proceed down Highway 395 (from Lee Vining) to Highway 120.
+If you want to see them, you will need to proceed down Highway 395 (from Lee Vining) to Highway 120.
 Driving east, you will want to watch for signs that lead to the small parking lot for the trailhead.
-Here you can park your car after a half mile trip down a dirt road in the little lot that has a bathroom, and walk about a half mile to the water and the diverse collection of tufas.
+After a half mile trip down a dirt road, you can park in the lot that has a bathroom, and walk about a half mile to the water and the diverse collection of tufas.

 The hike from here is pretty much at your own pace.
-You can really spend as much time as you like looking at these unique natural structures.
+You can spend as much time as you like looking at these unique natural formations.
 Some even reach heights of around 15 to 20 feet.
 Here are some of my favorite pictures.

-One crazy thing to notice is that there were an insane amount of alkali flies.
-These are not the type of flies that bug you and buzz around, but the type that just collected on the ground by the water.
+Something to note is that there are an insane amount of alkali flies.
+These are not the type of flies that bug you and buzz around, but the kind that collected on the ground by the water.
 Check out the black part near the water of the below picture, yes those are all flies.
 Crazy right?

-I spent a good hour here walking around and I could have easily spent longer, it really was a crazy unique place.
+I spent a good hour here walking around, and I could have easily spent longer, it was a crazy unique place.
 There are also a ton of great photo opportunities for photographers here as there is a lot to look at.
-Mono Lake is located right at the end of Tioga Pass Road so it is the great way to complete a summer road trip or begin a drive over the pass.
-Make sure to check out the rest of the photos and get directions to see it for yourself below.
+Mono Lake is located right at the end of Tioga Pass Road, so it is an excellent way to complete a summer road trip or begin a drive over the pass.
+Let me know what you think in the comments.